Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathdelimitershape/_index.md

 ---
 title: MathDelimiterShape
 second_title: Aspose.Slides for C++ API Reference
-description: The location and size of the delimiters relative to the content of the operands.
+description: The location and size of the delimiters relative to the content of the operands
 type: docs
 weight: 1132
 url: /cpp/aspose.slides.mathtext/mathdelimitershape/